 Ok, let's say we have managed to make all the changes that we want and are ready to activate this conf.php as our main configuration file.

 STEP04 - activating conf.php as the main configuration file in PB container

 If you have a container running, stop it, and destroy it.
 We will create a new one in its place and connect it to the same volume where any current data is living as well as add this conf file to the mix.

 Modify the docker run command from before by simply adding one more volume line to it (the one pointing to the conf.php file) like this:

 docker run \ --name=privatebin \ -d \ --restart=always \ -p 8080:8080 \ -v your_privatebin_folder_location_on_your_NAS:/srv/data \ -v your_privatebin_folder_location_on_your_NAS/conf.php:/srv/cfg/conf.php \ privatebin/nginx-fpm-alpine

 user:nobody & group:www-dataas its account and group.
 You will need to have that account and group with 755 permissions added to the folder that you will use as your location targeting

 So we are adding and mapping the local version of conf.php file from a location on the NAS to the

 Now start the container again and if all is well you will have PB up and running again with some added features and changes:

-After you have added the file and generate the link (keep in mind that the attachment is also encrypted so depending on the size of it it will take time to encrypt and decrypt) whoever opens the link will get something like this:
+After you have added the file and generated the link (keep in mind that the attachment is also encrypted so depending on its size of it it will take time to encrypt and decrypt) whoever opens the link will get something like this: